jarle/remix-adonisjs-docs/docs/recipes/provide-services.md

 ## Accessing services

-The application container is injected into the Remix context, making it available in loaders and actions.
+The application container is injected into the React Router context, making it available in loaders and actions.

 The [remix-starter-kit](https://github.com/jarle/remix-starter-kit) includes a simple loader that shows how we access the service from the container: